 De Pencier’s video art installations include Watermark Cubed at Nuit Blanche (a cube at the corner of Bay and Richmond Streets in Toronto), Music Inspired by the Group of Seven with the Rheostatics in Walker Court at the Art Gallery of Ontario, and Ice Forms, an installation as part of the Lawren Harris Exhibition at the AGO in the summer of 2016, which was reprised in 2018 at the Art Gallery of Hamilton.
 Another installation, Ancient Forest Alliance, played at Nuit Blanche at the AGO in 2018 and the Silesian Museum in Katowice, Poland.
 All of these pieces were collaborations with Jennifer Baichwal.

 De Pencier holds a BA in English and Art History from McGill University, and was a Producer Resident at the Canadian Film Centre.
 He is a past president of the board of directors of Charles Street Video, a former member of Rogers Industry Advisory Group at TIFF, and currently sits on the boards of The West End Phoenix newspaper, the Ontario chapter of the Documentary Organization of Canada and the Hot Docs International Film Festival.
+Since 2021 Baichwal and de Pencier have been the Co-Chairs of the Toronto Human Rights Watch Film Festival.

 © Mercury Films Inc. 2023